NahuelJaffe/mishu-tests/README.md

 # Mishu Tests

-Automated QA tests for https://mishu-web--pr67-faq-0n1j2wio.web.app/ using Playwright.
+Automated QA tests for Mishu application using Playwright.

 ## Setup and Installation